Italy's Fiat to take full control of VM Motori

-MILAN, Sept 21 (Reuters) - The Italian carmaker Fiat is planning to take full control of the diesel engine manufacturer VM Motori by buying out the half of the company owned by joint venture partner General Motors, Fiat said on Saturday.
+MILAN (Reuters) - The Italian carmaker Fiat FIA.MI is planning to take full control of the diesel engine manufacturer VM Motori by buying out the half of the company owned by joint venture partner General Motors (GM.N), Fiat said on Saturday.

 VM Motori, based in the northern Italian city of Cento, is currently a 50:50 JV between Fiat and GM.